fastify/fastify/docs/Serverless.md

 ### Considerations

-- API Gateway doesn't support streams yet, so you're not able to handle streams like here: https://www.fastify.io/docs/latest/Reply/#streams
+- API Gateway doesn't support streams yet, so you're not able to handle [streams](https://www.fastify.io/docs/latest/Reply/#streams).
 - API Gateway has a timeout of 29 seconds, so it's important provide reply during this time.